Gary K. Michelson: Michelson Medical Research Foundation

 Formed in 2005, the Michelson Medical Research Foundation aims to promote innovation in medicine and science.
-Its initiatives include the USC Michelson Center for Convergent Bioscience and the Institute for Protein Design at the University of Washington.
+Its initiatives include the USC Michelson Center for Convergent Bioscience, the Institute for Protein Design at the University of Washington, and the California Institute of Immunology and Immunotherapy at the new UCLA Research Park, announced in January 2024.

-In 2017, Michelson and his wife Alya launched the Michelson Prize, to support medically relevant research by scientists under the age of 36.
-The 2020 Michelson Prizes were awarded to Danika Hill, research fellow at Australia's Monash University, and Michael Birnbaum, assistant professor at MIT.
+In 2017 the Michelsons launched the Michelson Prize to support medically relevant research by scientists under the age of 36.
+The 2020 Michelson Prizes were awarded to Danika Hill, a research fellow at Australia's Monash University, and Michael Birnbaum, an assistant professor at MIT.

+In 2024, through the Michelson Medical Research Foundation, the Michelsons gifted $120 million to help with the launch of the California Institute for Immunology and Immunotherapy which will be located in UCLA's Research Park.
+At Research!America’s 2025 Advocacy Awards, Michelson received the Gordon and Llura Gund Leadership Award, which honors significant contributions to health-related research and advocacy, in recognition of his work with the California Institute for Immunology and Immunotherapy.

 Michelson Neglected Disease Initiative

 In 2013, he became a principal supporter of the Sabin Vaccine Institute, giving birth to the Michelson Neglected Disease Vaccine Initiative to provide access to affordable treatments for tropical diseases.

-Michelson Twenty Million Minds Foundation
+Michelson 20MM Foundation

 In 2011, Michelson created the Twenty Million Minds Foundation (named for the number of students enrolled in higher education in the United States), to make college more affordable by underwriting a library of free online textbooks.
 In 2016, Michelson publicly released a variety of intellectual property tools through the organization.

 The Spark Grants platform was launched by 20MM in March 2019, designed to truncate the lengthy grant-funding process.
 The foundation partnered with California for the first California Digital Divide Challenge in 2020, offering a $1 million prize for the best proposal to expand broadband access in the state.

+The Michelson 20MM Foundation has been a leading force in closing the digital divide through convenings and energetic advocacy.
+It brought together national leaders from government, industry, NGOs, and academia for a series of high-level meetings and commissioned research that ultimately resulted in the FCC adopting new rules to eliminate discrimination in access to internet services.
+Michelson 20MM Foundation released a Los Angeles study on internet service access for low income households now that the federal high speed internet subsidy has been terminated.

+The Coalition for Humane Immigrant Rights (CHIRLA) won a grant for a community broadband project from the Michelson 20MM Foundation for $25k in 2024.
+In July 2024, the 20MM Foundation collaborated with the California State University system to launch the CSU Pregnant and Parenting Student Initiative.